pelleo/Hybrid.IoTHub.Deployment/docs/getting-started.md

 ```
 Next, set up port-forwarding and log on via the Web UI.
 You can then add your repository and your AKS cluster using the admin GUI.
 Finally, add the `guestbook` sample application following the [above](add-an-argo-cd-demo-application) instructions.

 The issue seems to be related to the Argo CLI login request sometimes being redirected to the Argo CD backend service instead of the frontend service, cf. [this](https://github.com/argoproj/argo-cd/issues/611) link.
-The long term solution is to setup an external loadbalancer and patch the Argo CD service properly.
+The long term solution is to set up an external load balancer and patch the Argo CD service properly.